Antalya: History

-At the time of the accession of John II Komnenos in 1118, Attalea was an isolated outpost surrounded by Turkish beyliks, accessible only by sea.
-Following the Sack of Constantinople by the Crusaders in 1204, Niketas Choniates records that one Aldebrandus, "an Italian by birth who was strictly raised according to Roman tradition" controlled Attalea as his own fief.
-When Kaykhusraw, sultan of the Seljuk Turks attempted to capture the city in 1206, Aldebrandus sent to Cyprus for help and received 200 Latin infantry who defeated the attackers after a siege of less than 16 days.
-Kaykhusraw would take Attalea the following year and build its first mosque.
-Christians rebelled and captured Attalea with aid of Walter of Montbéliard in 1212.
-Briefly restored Byzantine rule in Attalea was ended by Kaykaus I in 1216.
+At the time of the accession of John II Komnenos in 1118, Attaleia was an isolated outpost surrounded by Turkish beyliks, accessible only by sea, but his capture of Sozopolis in 1120 re-opened land-communication with the city once more.
+Following the Sack of Constantinople by the Crusaders in 1204, Niketas Choniates records that Attaleia was the personal fiefdom of a certain Aldebrandus, "an Italian by birth who was strictly raised according to Roman tradition".
+When Kaykhusraw, sultan of the Seljuk Turks attempted to capture the city in 1206, Aldebrandus called Cyprus for help and received 200 infantry from the Latins.
+The attackers were defeated after a siege of less than 16 days.
+Kaykhusraw would take Attaleia the following year and build its first mosque.
+Local Christians rebelled and captured Attaleia with aid of Walter of Montbéliard in 1212.
+Briefly restored Byzantine rule in Attaleia was ended by Kaykaus I in 1216.

 The city and the surrounding region were conquered by the Seljuk Turks in the early 13th century.
-Attalea was the capital of the Turkish beylik of Teke (1321–1423) until its conquest by the Ottomans, except for a period of Cypriot rule between 1361 and 1373.
+Attaleia was the capital of the Turkish beylik of Teke (1321–1423) until its conquest by the Ottoman Turks, except for a period of Cypriot rule between 1361 and 1373.
 The Arab traveller Ibn Battuta, who visited the city in 1335–1340, noted:

-In the second half of the 17th century Evliya Çelebi wrote of a city of narrow streets containing 3,000 houses in 20 Turkish and four Greek neighborhoods.
+In the second half of the 17th century, Ottoman explorer Evliya Çelebi wrote of a city of narrow streets containing 3,000 houses in 20 Turkish and four Greek neighborhoods.
 The town had grown beyond the city walls and the port was reported to hold up to 200 boats.

 In the 19th century, in common with most of Anatolia, its sovereign was a "dere bey" (landlord or landowner).
-The family of Tekke Oğlu, domiciled near Perge had been reduced to submission in 1812 by Mahmud II, but continued to be a rival power to the Ottoman governor until the early 20th century, surviving by many years the fall of the other great beys of Anatolia.
-The records of the Levant (Turkey) Company, which maintained an agency in Antalya until 1825, documented the local dere beys.
+The family of Tekke Oğlu, domiciled near Perge had been reduced to submission in 1812 by Mahmut II, but continued to be a rival power to the Ottoman governor until the early 20th century, surviving by many years the fall of the other great beys of Anatolia.
+The records of the Levent (Turkey) Company, which maintained an agency in Antalya until 1825, documented the local dere beys.

 In the early 20th century, Antalya had two factories spinning and weaving cotton.
 As of 1920, the factories had 15,000 spindles and over 200 looms.
 A German-owned mill baled cotton.
 There were gin mills.